-The Transitional Service Plan (TSP) defines what services are needed for a youth / young adult to transition into adulthood successfully.
-The transitional service plan is federally required to be completed 90 days before the youth's eighteenth (18th) birthday.
+The Transitional Service Plan (TSP) defines what services are needed for a youth or young adult to transition into adulthood successfully.
+It is federally required to be completed 90 days before the youth's eighteenth (18th) birthday.

 Successful Adulthood Learning Plan